hridoy43/word-collector-back-end/README.md

-start on the port 3000 and then visit -> `http://localhost:3000` (this is strict, if you run the program on another port, Then you have to change the socket URL from webExtention background.js) :3
+start on the port 3000 and then visit -> `http://localhost:3000` (this is strict, if you run the program on another port, Then you have to change the socket URL from webExtention's background.js) :3